FreeStyle Libre System

-Freestyle Libre, a flash glucose monitoring device, was added to the Scottish Drug Tariff on 1st November 2017.
-The entry in the tariff stipulates that initiation of Freestyle Libre should be following assessment by an appropriate specialist in the treatment of diabetes mellitus and in accordance with local guidance.
+The FreeStyle Libre, a flash glucose monitoring device, was added to the Scottish Drug Tariff at the end of 2017.
+The entry in the tariff stipulates that this device can only be initiated following assessment by an appropriate specialist in the treatment of Diabetes Mellitus and in accordance with local and national guidance.

 There are two main types of diabetes and some other less common types.
 These are: